MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServerActiveDirectoryAdministrator.md

 ResourceGroup01   Server01   DBAs        40b79501-b343-44ed-9ce7-da4c8cc7353b
 ```

-This command provisions an azure_2 AD administrator group named DBAs for the server named Server01.
+This command provisions an Azure AD administrator group named DBAs for the server named Server01.
 The command specifies an ID for the *ObjectId* parameter.
 This makes sure that that the command succeeds even if the display name of the group is not unique.

 ## PARAMETERS

 ### -DisplayName
-Specifies the display name of the azure_2 AD administrator that this cmdlet provisions.
+Specifies the display name of the Azure AD administrator that this cmdlet provisions.

 ```yaml
 Type: String